christianhaitian/BezelProject-for-Linux/README.md

 # Bezelproject for Linux

 A modified script based on the BezelProject to allow for compatibility with regular Linux systems instead of just RetroPie.
-Requires both dialog and RPL to be installed.
+Requires dialog.
 It also assumes a default installation of retroarch (i. e. through a package manager).

 To get dialog on Arch Linux use ***sudo pacman -S dialog***.
-RPL is available as an AUR package.

 -------
 OVERVIEW